The Government and Mesothelioma Research

 Clinical Trials

-Another important way in which the government participates in mesothelioma research is by managing and approving clinical trials.
 Clinical trials are specialized research designed to test the safety and effectiveness of novel treatments, medications, and surgeries.
 The new treatment is first tested in a laboratory using animals and then moves into a small human trial or a phase I clinical trial.

-Some examples of important mesothelioma clinical trials that are ongoing include using genetically-modified viruses to attack and kill mesothelioma cells in patients and testing atezolizumab, a lung cancer drug being tested on patients with mesothelioma.
+Some examples of important mesothelioma clinical trials that are ongoing include using genetically modified viruses to attack and kill mesothelioma cells in patients and testing atezolizumab, a lung cancer drug being tested on patients with mesothelioma.

 The importance of clinical trials cannot be understated.
 The FDA cannot approve new treatments until they have gone through this four-phase process.
 This is how new and emerging treatments are tested and made available to more people who can benefit from them.